cterogene/passengerCounterapp2022/README.md

 # passengerCounterapp2022

-**passengerCounterapp2022** is a web app that allows a user count passenger entering somewhere.
+**passengerCounterapp2022** is a web app that allows a user to count passenger entering somewhere.

 It's a work that I had to done with the Scrimba JavaScript Course.